xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
 This is the first formal activity of the Exeter Computer Vision Group.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)

-[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “DIFA: Deep Learning-based Image Fusion and Its Applications” as the lead organizer in Glasgow, UK, on 27th November 2024.
-More details can be found on our [workshop website](https://difa2024.github.io/).

 [12/2024] I gave a talk at the 1st Exeter Computer Vision Workshop, Exeter, UK.

 [12/2024] I gave a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).